Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

         - Got it to work on the TwitterAllauth_2.0...
 Only took a few minutes.
 (Faceslap)

     - INTEGRATE ALLAUTH AT SOME POINT
+        - When User authenticated, it looks like it actually got extra data in a ATT, and it has everything from there followers.
+Try using that foir the API

     - Work on forms now

+    - Getting error when creating new user and going directly to profile. it says there is no default image set
+        - FIGURED OUT WHERE ERROR IS COMING FROM.
+When deleting the .url it then loads correctly but with image.******** figure this out